This site will provide information to help reduce the risk of falls in older adults.

 Regular physical activity provides many health benefits:

-• Improves mood, energy and self-esteem
+• Improves mood, general well-being, physical, cognitive and mental health

 • Improves sleep